jhpyle/docassemble/_docs/installation.md

 If it responds with "Error: unable to connect to node . . ." then there is a problem with [RabbitMQ].

-Finally, restart [Apache] and [supervisor]:
+Then, restart the [supervisor] service:

 {% highlight bash %}
-sudo /etc/init.d/apache2 restart
-sudo /etc/init.d/supervisor restart
-{% endhighlight %}

-or, if you use systemd:

-{% highlight bash %}
-sudo systemctl restart apache2.service sudo systemctl restart supervisor.service
+sudo systemctl stop supervisor.service sudo systemctl start supervisor.service
 {% endhighlight %}

 You will find **docassemble** running at http://example.com/da.